Your Guide to Pre-Charge Legal Advice by Criminal Defence Lawyers in Surrey

 - A comprehensive and careful review of your current situation;

-- A careful review of all correspondences you have had with the authorities to date;
+- A careful review of all correspondence you have had with the authorities to date;

-- A careful review of all correspondences you have had with potential witnesses or complainants in the case;
+- A careful review of all correspondence you have had with potential witnesses or complainants in the case;

 - A detailed explanation of the jeopardy you may face and the consequences of being charged or convicted of the offence;

-- Negotiations with authorities to resolve the matter without criminal charges;
+- Negotiating with authorities to resolve the matter without criminal charges;

 - Detailed legal advice about your options and what to do next;